Shutting down the BibleScholar Alexa application

 A few lessons learned

-- As I wrote before, Elasticbeanstalk sounded great, but as the supporting services (public IPs, AWS config, etc) get more expensive it rapidly grew in price.
+- As I wrote before, ElasticBeanstalk sounded great, but as the supporting services (public IPs, AWS config, etc) get more expensive it rapidly grew in price.

 - I need to watch out for exposure to such price changes from platforms going forward.